Skip to content

 iteration.rb

-The number of operations in this summation function is proportional to the size of the input data \(n\), or in other words, it has a linear relationship.
-This "linear relationship" is what time complexity describes.
-This topic will be discussed in more detail in the next section.
+The number of operations in this summation function is proportional to the input data size \(n\), or has a "linear relationship".
+In fact, time complexity describes precisely this "linear relationship".
+Related content will be introduced in detail in the next section.

-Similar to for loops, while loops are another approach for implementing iteration.
-In a while loop, the program checks a condition at the beginning of each iteration; if the condition is true, the execution continues, otherwise, the loop ends.
+Similar to the for loop, the while loop is also a method for implementing iteration.
+In a while loop, the program first checks the condition in each round; if the condition is true, it continues execution, otherwise it ends the loop.

 iteration.py